sandflow/jid/README.md

 _THIS IS EXPERIMENTAL SOFTWARE_

-Wraps JPEG 2000 codestreams into an Image Track File as specified in ST 2067-40
+Wraps JPEG 2000 codestreams into an Image Track File as specified in SMPTE ST 2067-21 (App 2E) and (proposed) SMPTE ST 2067-40 (App 4)

 ## Prerequisites